 to include the library.

-Afterwards, I just had to replace https://github.com/mitdbg/lazo by https://github.com/jfyuen/lazo in settings.gradle
+Afterwards, I just had to replace https://github.com/mitdbg/lazo with https://github.com/jfyuen/lazo in settings.gradle

 above, and the builds finally succeeded.